 It is important that a patient with a drooping face work with a physician who can use all of the methods to treat the mid-face.
 “If you have a hammer, everything looks like a nail” is an adage that applies if a physician only has non-invasive, minimally invasive, or surgical approaches to use for the drooping mid-face.
 All of the options for a patient have their place and indication, and can, sometimes, even be combined to achieve a natural result.

 The options for a patient to restore their youthful, natural appearance in the mid-face and cheek are many.
+One of the popular treatments is the cheek and midface rejuvenation.
 Most of these fall into the “cheek lift” or filler category.
 Many of these are minimally invasive techniques, though there are some that require less invasive procedures.
 I’ll describe these in detail below.

 Gravitational descent of the face occurs when the ligaments of the face that hold the fat pads of the face upward weaken and the “face falls”.
 When this happens, the fat pads often fall over the folds that run from the nose to the mouth, and these folds “deepen”.
 With the separation of the fat pads of the cheek, a groove or “tear trough” develops from the middle corner of the eye obliquely downward.
 As the fat pad drops downward on the cheek, the distance from the eye lashes to the bottom of the apparent eyelid increases.

 A pioneering French plastic surgeon, Tessier, characterized the face as a “mask” held up on the facial bones by ligaments.
 By lifting the mask, he (and we) could reverse the downward fall and restore a “drooping” face.